ZionLinux/ZionLinux/help.md

 # Zion Linux support.
  We have multiple sources where you can get support/help with Zion.

- The most active is probably our Discord server.
-(Currently going through a rebrand.)
+ The most active is probably our [Discord server](https://discord.gg/e4XaX6zcBa).

  You can also get support on the [Issues](https://github.com/zionlinux/zionlinux/issues) tab.
 (May be slower.)